w3f/polkadot-spec/docs/chap-networking.md

 - ${b}_{{4}}$, ${b}_{{5}}$ and ${b}_{{{6}.{.37}}}$ are a protobuf encoded field-value pair where ${b}_{{5}}$ indicates the length of the public key followed by the the raw ED25519 public key itself, which varies for each Polkadot Host and is always 32 bytes (field ${2}$ contains the public key, which has a field value length prefix).

-## 4.4.
-Discovery mechanism {#sect-discovery-mechanism}
+## -sec-num- Discovery mechanism {#sect-discovery-mechanism}

 The Polkadot Host uses various mechanisms to find peers within the network, to establish and maintain a list of peers and to share that list with other peers from the network as follows:

-- **Bootstrap nodes** are hard-coded node identities and addresses provided by the genesis state ([Section A.3](id-cryptography-encoding#chapter-genesis)).
+- **Bootstrap nodes** are hard-coded node identities and addresses provided by the genesis state ([Section -sec-num-ref-](id-cryptography-encoding#chapter-genesis)).

 - **mDNS** is a protocol that performs a broadcast to the local network.
 Nodes that might be listening can respond to the broadcast.
 [The libp2p mDNS specification](https://github.com/libp2p/specs/blob/master/discovery/mdns.md) defines this process in more detail.
 This protocol is an optional implementation detail for Polkadot Host implementers and is not required to participate in the Polkadot network.

 - **Kademlia requests** invoking Kademlia requests, where nodes respond with their list of available peers.
-Kademlia requests are performed on a specific substream as described in [Section 4.7](chap-networking#sect-protocols-substreams).
+Kademlia requests are performed on a specific substream as described in [Section -sec-num-ref-](chap-networking#sect-protocols-substreams).

-## 4.5.
-Connection establishment {#sect-connection-establishment}
+## -sec-num- Connection establishment {#sect-connection-establishment}

 Polkadot nodes connect to peers by establishing a TCP connection.
 Once established, the node initiates a handshake with the remote peers on the encryption layer.
 An additional layer on top of the encryption layer, known as the multiplexing layer, allows a connection to be split into substreams, as described by the [yamux specification](https://docs.libp2p.io/concepts/stream-multiplexing/#yamux), either by the local or remote node.

 The Polkadot node supports two types of substream protocols.
-[Section 4.7](chap-networking#sect-protocols-substreams) describes the usage of each type in more detail:
+[Section -sec-num-ref-](chap-networking#sect-protocols-substreams) describes the usage of each type in more detail:

 - **Request-Response substreams**: After the protocol is negotiated by the multiplexing layer, the initiator sends a single message containing a request.
 The responder then sends a response, after which the substream is then immediately closed.
 The requests and responses are prefixed with their [LEB128](https://en.wikipedia.org/wiki/LEB128) encoded length.